The Numbers and People That Tell the Story of AI Horizons 2025

 EQT CEO Toby Z. Rice highlighted the challenge: "Power and the ability to consume it is going to be one of the biggest challenges we face when expanding the use of AI."

 But here's the twist—deployed AI isn't just consuming energy.
-Summit speakers emphasized how AI systems now optimize energy infrastructure more efficiently than human operators, creating a virtuous cycle where deployed innovation could potentially solve its own challenges.
+Summit speakers emphasized how AI systems now optimize energy infrastructure more efficiently than human operators, creating a virtuous cycle where this innovation could potentially solve its own challenges.

 What the Numbers Say: The AI Deployed City